 My wife recently applied for an Ink Business Unlimited Credit Card and called the reconsideration line after her application was pending.
 She verified her identity and answered a few questions about her business.
 After a few minutes the phone representative explained that Chase would need to take some of the credit line available on my wife’s existing Chase business card accounts and apply it to the new card in order to approve the application.
 That was all it took and if we hadn’t called in it’s likely the application would have been denied because Chase didn’t want to extend her business anymore credit.

-If you’re denied you should give the Chase reconsideration line call, even if you can’t get an approval you’ll at least have a better understanding why you were denied.
+If you’re denied you should give the Chase reconsideration line a call, even if you can’t get an approval you’ll at least have a better understanding why you were denied.
 Before you call make sure you can explain why you want the card (travel perks, rewards earning rate, etc.) and if you’ve applied for a decent number of cards recently, you might get asked why you have so many hard inquires on your account or why you want this card in particular.

 The Chase Sapphire Preferred is a can’t miss rewards credit card, especially if you’re just starting out.
 So it makes sense that you’d want to apply for it.
 Especially given its increased 80,000-point welcome offer.
 Before you pull the trigger be sure you understand Chase’s application rules, know your credit score and are prepared to call the Chase reconsideration line, if need be.